Occidental Petroleum Corporation (OXY). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Memberships and Peers: OXY is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: E. I. du Pont de Nemours and Company (DD) with a 2.7% yield, Exxon Mobil Corporation (XOM) with a 2.7% yield and Royal Dutch Shell plc (RDS.A) with a 4.7% yield.
+Peers: The company's peer group includes: E. I. du Pont de Nemours and Company (DD) with a 2.8% yield, Exxon Mobil Corporation (XOM) with a 3.4% yield and Royal Dutch Shell plc (RDS.A) with a 4.7% yield.

-Conclusion: OXY earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks OXY as a 3-Star Hold stock.
+Conclusion: OXY did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
+This quantitatively ranks OXY as a 1-Star Very Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $115.94 before OXY's NPV MMA Differential decreased to the $2,300 minimum that I look for in a stock with 12 years of consecutive dividend increases.
-At that price the stock would yield 2.5%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $77.51 before OXY's NPV MMA Differential increased to the $2,200 minimum that I look for in a stock with 13 years of consecutive dividend increases.
+At that price the stock would yield 3.8%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,300 NPV MMA Differential, the calculated rate is 10.8%.
-This dividend growth rate is significantly lower than the 12.5% used in this analysis, thus providing a margin of safety.
-OXY has a risk rating of 2.00 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,300 NPV MMA Differential, the calculated rate is 7.5%.
+This dividend growth rate is the same as the 7.5% used in this analysis, thus providing no margin of safety.
+OXY has a risk rating of 2.25 which classifies it as a Medium risk stock.

 OXY possesses a large and geographically diverse reserve base.
 The company built its business around finding and acquiring proven properties to drive its future production growth.
-It should benefit from higher production and oil prices, with domestic growth being driven by reserve prospects in California and the Permian Basin.
-International growth could come from Bahrain, Oman, Libya and Iraq.
+It should benefit from higher production and oil prices.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in OXY (0.8% of my Dividend Growth Portfolio).
+Full Disclosure: At the time of this writing, I held no position in OXY (0.0% of my Dividend Growth Portfolio).
 See a list of all my dividend growth holdings here.

 - More Stock Analysis